 As a young bird, any bird, your first thoughts after food might turn toward the art of flying.
 After all, it provides you with a means of transportation, safety and gaining a view of the world few ever see.
 Whether they are fiction or nonfiction there is an uplifting joyfulness to the work of author illustrator Lita Judge.
-Her newest release, Flight School (Atheneum Books for Young Readers) will send the hearts of readers soaring.
+Her newest release, Flight School (Atheneum Books for Young Readers, April 15, 2014)) will send the hearts of readers soaring.

 "I was hatched to fly," said Penguin.